fsuri/Basil_SOSP21_artifact/README.md

 Next, you are ready to start up an experiment:

-To use a pre-declared profile supplied by us, start an experiment using the following public profile "SOSP108" https://www.cloudlab.us/p/morty/SOSP108.
-If you face any issues using this profile (or the disk images specified below) please make a post at https://groups.google.com/g/cloudlab-users?pli=1 and contact `fs435@cornell.edu` and `mlb452@cornell.edu`.
+To use a pre-declared profile supplied by us, start an experiment using the public profile ["SOSP108"](https://www.cloudlab.us/p/morty/SOSP108).
+If you face any issues using this profile (or the disk images specified below) please make a post at the [Cloudlab forum](https://groups.google.com/g/cloudlab-users?pli=1) or contact `fs435@cornell.edu` and `mlb452@cornell.edu`.
 ![image](https://user-images.githubusercontent.com/42611410/129490911-8c97d826-caa7-4f04-95a7-8a2c8f3874f7.png)

 This profile by default starts with 18 server machines and 18 client machines, all of which use m510 hardware on the Utah cluster.
 This profile includes two disk images "SOSP108.server" (`urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.server`) and "SOSP108.client" (`urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.client`) that already include all dependencies and additional setup necessary to run experiments.
 Check the box "Use Control Machine" if you want to build binaries and run all experiments from one of the Cloudlab machines.